markhj/opengl-msat/docs/window/window.md

 Note: Resizing the window does **not** require regenerating the window.

+Resizing does not work in full screen mode.
+But new size will be saved, for when/if you leave full screen mode.

-## Fullscreen
+## Full screen
 To switch to (or out of) full screen mode, simply use ``Window::setFullScreenMode``.

-**Important**: You need to regenerate the window when going in and out of full-screen.
+**Important**: You need to regenerate the window when going in and out of full screen.
 This is required because we utilize ``glfwWindowHint`` to turn window decoration on and off.
 Window decoration is a term for the title bar, borders and buttons to minimize, maximize and close.